antronerds/r2-training-courses/docs/Methylation_analysis.md

 ## Analysing plots

-Now that we have studied methylation graphs, our scope is extended to the next topic, which is "**expression**" of our gene of interest across tissues/cancer types.Methylation and expression have a reciprocal relationship.
+Now that we have studied methylation graphs, our scope has extended to the next topic, which is "**expression**" of our gene of interest across tissues/cancer types.
+Methylation and expression have a reciprocal relationship.
 From the previous *Section 3 Comparing Methylation Heatmaps*, it was observed that the methylation levels increase for certain genes during carcinogenesis.
 In contrast, expression levels are reduced.
-The across dataset module is a good tool to observe the difference in expression from different datasets.
+The "across dataset" module is a good tool to observe the difference in expression from different datasets.
 Please note as mentioned before only datasets of the same chiptype (*platform*) and normalization can be analyzed together.
-Here, datasets with author name "Roth" and "Broad" are used to plot the expression graphs.
+In this section, datasets with author name "Roth" and "Broad" are used to plot expression graphs.
 The platform user takes the following steps to create the expression graph:

-**1)** Repeat the steps from 1) to 5) in *Section 5 Multiple datasets overview..* of this manual for two datasets with author names "Roth, n=504" (normal cells, in Figure 7-2) and "Broad" (cancer cells, in Figure 7-3).
+**1)** Repeat the steps from 1) to 5) in *Section 5 Multiple datasets overview.* of this manual for two datasets with author names "Roth, n=504" (normal cells, in Figure 7-2) and "Broad" (cancer cells, in Figure 7-3).
 Check is u133p2, mas5.0 is selected as indicated in figure 7-1.

 ![](_static/images/Methylation/fig7-1a.png)